 While the distributed ledger technology allowed the transaction to be settled and cleared instantly, rather than the two-day delay necessitated by conventional clearing systems, this was only possible by holding the cash leg of the transaction in escrow.

 As yet, there is no simple way of settling cash transactions using a distributed ledger.
-KfW and Commerzbank’s solution — holding the cash in escrow and sending instructions to transfer it from the distributed ledger — though functional for a prototype case, is not a
+KfW and Commerzbank’s solution — holding the cash in escrow and sending instructions to transfer it from the distributed ledger — though functional for a prototype case, is not a long term strategy.

 The commercial paper instrument was selected because of its simplicity.
 The bond offered no coupon, meaning that no payment flows were required beyond the exchange of principal.